 D.4 Preprocessing macro __LINE__

 The __LINE__ preprocessing macro denotes the line number of the file in which the macro is used.
-A ooleanessor or compiler shall replace each occurrence of __LINE__ with the actual line number in form of an integer value.
+A preproceessor or compiler shall replace each occurrence of __LINE__ with the actual line number in form of an integer value.

 A file starts with line number 1.
 Each newline shall increase the line number by 1 (see clause A.1.5.1).
 Also newlines of commented lines shall increase the line number by 1.